23/visualplatform.js/README.md

       access_token_secret:'<access token secret>'
     });

 After this, simply run requests as described above.
+Note that OAuth signatures do not work with concatenated requests.

 ## Client vs Server.